 Investment properties are derecognised when either they have been disposed of or when the investment property is permanently withdrawn from use and no future economic benefits are expected from its disposal.
 Upon disposal, any surplus previously recorded in the property revaluation reserve in equity is transferred to retained earnings.

-Notes to the Financial Statements September 30, 2024 (expressed in Jamaican dollars unless otherwise indicated)
+September 30, 2024 (expressed in Jamaican dollars unless otherwise indicated)

 (n) Intangible assets

 (i) Goodwill